 Being bilingual provides several advantages, both personal and professional.
 The ability to speak and read in both languages on a regular basis is an important key factor to hone the skills necessary to stay fluent.
 For children and teenagers this means being exposed to two languages not only at home, but also at school.
 It also means a growing need for bilingual education programs.
 It is imperative for these education programs to be translated properly, which is where professional Academic Translation comes in.

-Bilingual Students are on the Rise – So Bilingual Education Should Be, Too
+Bilingual Students are on the Rise – So Academic Translation and Bilingual Education Should Be, Too

 2016 marked a change in the education system of the United States, at least in the makeup of the average student body.
 In September of 2016, public schools became a majority of minorities.
 This means that, while no group alone surpasses the amount of non-Hispanic white students, slightly over 50 percent of the students now belong to minorities.
 Many of them are bilingual or speak a language other than English at home.
 This is a trend that will only continue to rise.